Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

-The incoming BDM flux with high cross-section with matter is expected to be affected by Earth's attenuation while traversing through it before reaching the underground detector.
-Using analytical estimations, it can be understood that attenuation places an upper roof on the cross-section which is around $\sigma_{\chi e}\gtrsim {\rm few} \times 10^{-28}{~\rm cm^2}$ in the heavy mediator limit \cite{Bringmann:2018cvk,Bardhan:2022bdg,Guha:2024mjr}.
-Incoming $\chi$ with $\bar{\sigma}_{\chi e}$ larger than the quoted value gets attenuated and fails to generate recoil events in the detector.
-For simplicity, in this work we do not include the effect of attenuation and show our constraints only upto $\sigma_{\chi e}=10^{-29}~{\rm cm}^2$ for the heavy mediator limit.

-On the other hand, $2\sigma$ C.L. constraints from LZ 2025 in the light mediator limit i.e. $F_{\rm DM} (q)=(\alpha m_e)^2/q^2$ are shown in Fig.\ref{fig:LZ_light} for (a) vector mediator ({\bf left pannel}) and (b) scalar mediator ({\bf right pannel}).
+On the other hand, $2\sigma$ C.L. constraints from LZ 2025 in the light mediator limit i.e. $F_{\rm DM} (q)=(\alpha m_e)^2/q^2$ are shown in Fig.~\ref{fig:LZ_light} for the (a) vector mediator ({\bf left panel}) and (b) scalar mediator ({\bf right panel}).
 Again, we follow the same color convention to represent the obtained limits and the existing constraints.
-Note that, for this scenario, the obtained limits are significantly weaker than those obtained in the heavy mediator limit, due to the suppression in the differential cross-section from $F_{\rm DM}$.
+Note that, for this scenario, the obtained limits are significantly weaker than those obtained in the heavy mediator limit, due to the suppression in the differential cross section from $F_{\rm DM}$.
 This leads to a significantly smaller amount of incoming BDM flux for $m_\chi\gtrsim 1$ MeV \cite{Bardhan:2022bdg} and consequently a suppressed event rate.
-Note that our obtained limits in this case are also stronger than the previously obtained BDM constraints.
+Note that our obtained limits in this case are also stronger than the previously obtained BDM constraints from XENONnT \cite{Guha:2024mjr, Bardhan:2022bdg} (dashed blue line), and Super-k \cite{Bardhan:2022bdg} (dashed purple line).
+However, our limit is weaker than the BDM constraint from SENSEI \cite{Liang:2024xcx} (dark cyan dashed lines), which benefits from plasmon enhancement.

+For the light mediator case, even with a larger cross section ($\bar{\sigma}_{\chi e}\gtrsim 10^{-26}~{\rm cm^2}$), the attenuation effect is found to be negligible.
+Since we do not observe any attenuation ceiling for this case in our region of interest, we refrain from showing it in the constraint plot.